praveensudharsanan/finalproject/readme.md

-#Hello, this is Fantastic Four
+# Hello, this is Fantastic Four
+#### Project Choice:
-####Project Choice: Style Website
+Style Website
+#### Project Description:
-####Project Description:  Description/Concept of the Website: A clothing brand website which is more about demonstrating brands’ history, its latest collections, etc. rather than selling clothes (there still will be a products section).
+A clothing brand website which is more about demonstrating brands’ history, its latest collections, etc. rather than selling clothes (there still will be a products section).
 Ex: https://colorlib.com/preview/#instylr
 ####Objective & Targeted Audience: People who work in the fashion industry or interested in fashion & design.
 Fans of this brand

-####List of Features & Assignments:
+#### List of Features & Assignments:
 Chirag:
 Junaid:
 Mikhail: Welcome page, About the brand page